julelang/manual/src/concurrency/channels.md

 Non-blocking select statements check all cases only once, and if none are ready, they fall back to the default case.
 A blocking select, on the other hand, checks all cases and pauses the program's execution until at least one case becomes eligible.

 Nil channels do not cause errors such as runtime panics.
 Select statements simply ignore nil channels.
-This behavior can lead to an infinite lock.
-For example, a blocking select statement will block the program indefinitely if all its cases involve nil channels.

 Using a select statement is similar to using a match statement and is written almost the same way.
 However, unlike match statements, select statements can use `break` statements but do not support `fall` statements.